msyamkumar/cs220-s22-projects/p3/readme.md

 ### #Q9: How much Conventional Hydroelectric Power was consumed by the US electric power sector on average between 2015 and 2020?

+Use your `energy_avg` function.

 ### #Q10: Relative to its 6 year average, how much more Wind Energy was consumed by the US electric power sector in 2019?

+Use your `energy_avg` function.
 We want you to calculate 2019 consumption as a proportion of the average, and report a percentage between 0 and 100, with no percent sign.

-For example, if the average was 10, and a certain year showed 13, the answer is 30.
+For example, if the average was 10, and a certain year consumption was 13, the answer is 30.
 You do not need to round your answer.

 ---